ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

+On receiving a response, the server MUST verify that the "token" value in the
+response matches the "token" field in the authorized key object in the
+challenge.
+If they do not match, then the server MUST return an HTTP error in
+response to the POST request in which the client sent the challenge

 To validate a DNS challenge, the server performs the following steps:

-1. Verify that the "token" value in the response matches the "token" field in
-   the authorized key object in the challenge.
-2. Compute the SHA-256 digest of the authorized key object
+1. Compute the SHA-256 digest of the authorized key object
-3. Query for TXT records under the validation domain name
+2. Query for TXT records under the validation domain name
-4. Verify that the contents of one of the TXT records matches the digest value
+3. Verify that the contents of one of the TXT records matches the digest value

 If all of the above verifications succeed, then the validation is successful.
 If no DNS record is found, or DNS record and response payload do not pass these